YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • History (video) of Yellowstone Park.

-• Yellowstone is enormous (63-miles north to south, and 54-miles west to east).
-It is larger than the states of Delaware and Rhode Island.
+• Yellowstone is huge, measuring 63 miles from north to south and 54 miles from west to east.
+It is bigger than Delaware and Rhode Island.

 • Approaching Yellowstone Park from Grand Teton: